 Why study in Italy?

-Italy is home to some of the most renowned holiday destinations and historical sites, and among the cities Milan is considered as the global capital of fashion and design and is home to some of the international fashion brands such as Prada.
-Italy is also the birthplace of pizzas, pastas, and cheese that people can’t get enough of.
+Italy is home to some of the most renowned holiday destinations and historical sites, and among the cities, Milan is considered as the global capital of fashion and design and is home to some of the international fashion brands such as Prada.
+Italy is also the birthplace of pizzas, pasta, and cheese that people can’t get enough of.
 The ruins of the Ancient Roman Empire can still be seen in Italy as well as the renaissance in Florence which has left indelible marks in the culture and traditions of the whole country.
 Its capital city Rome is known as the ‘Eternal City’ and is one of the most well-preserved cities in the world.

 Italy’s mesmerizing beauty and historic treasures are truly captivating making it a sought after destination by one and all.
-The Italian Universities strive to keep up with the changing times and demands of the ever evolving education system.
-Their efforts towards developing programs especially for the international students is evident from the fact that there are currently more than 500 English taught study programs.
+The Italian Universities strive to keep up with the changing times and demands of the ever-evolving education system.
+Their efforts towards developing programs especially for international students is evident from the fact that there are currently more than 500 English taught study programs.
 It is in such an environment that students who opt to study in Italy are welcomed by some of the top universities who are leading the way with examples.
 While it is no surprise that history, literature, and fashion students find Italy to be one of the most favored study destinations in the world.

 Italy has a highly multicultural environment given that students from all over the world make this country their home and seek a career here.
-It is home to the University of Bologna which marks the origin of Western higher education system as the oldest university in Europe.
+It is home to the University of Bologna which marks the origin of the Western higher education system as the oldest university in Europe.
 It also welcomes the highest number of Erasmus students.
 There are many public and private institutions in Italy offering a range of programs in technical, business, management, humanities, science, marketing, etc. which cover both major as well as specialized areas of interest.

 It is also one of the most affordable countries for students to live and study in although the capital city of Rome, Milan, and Bologna are on the more expensive side.
 The medium of teaching is mostly in English although there are obviously many Italian courses as well.
 However, for those who aren’t proficient in the language may want to learn the basics for living and sustaining oneself in the country.